Accessibility Statement

 UK Location

-Online/Remote Sessions: We offer online therapy sessions via [platform name], which can be accessed from the comfort of your own home, providing an accessible option for those who face barriers to in-person attendance.
+Online/Remote Sessions: I offer online therapy sessions via google, which can be accessed from the comfort of your own home, providing an accessible option for those who face barriers to in-person attendance.

 Accessibility of Therapy Services

-We are committed to making our therapeutic services accessible:
+I am committed to making therapeutic services accessible:

 Communication: